 Tuesday, April 10, 2012

-Time out from work with Nikko, a Dobberman.
+Author takes time out from work with Nikko, a Doberman.

 More than the pleasant company they give, and sometimes because of the risk they take in giving us security, pets share our pain.
 They even get sick when we do.
 They help us dry our tears, soothe our frayed nerves, and break the monotony of our existence.